FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 The simulator includes the following equipment and software:

-• free fall lifeboat model, which is part of a real fire-retardant lifeboat, conforming with LSA Code,
+• free fall lifeboat model, conforming with LSA Code,

 • 6 DoF dynamic platform,

-• software that ensures the operation of the simulator.
+• software that provides the operation of the simulator.

 Operational scheme